To read more blogs, click here.

 You’ve got a can-do attitude and feel ready to take on any challenge.
 Great!
 But as far as water softener installation and maintenance go, it really is in your best interest to hire someone with the proper knowledge and training.

-A licensed plumber has been at this for years.
+A licensed Edmonton plumber has been at this for years.
 With time comes experience and with experience, of course, comes an aptitude to scope out issues very quickly.
 A licensed professional is able to detect a problem with the plumbing in your home much quicker.
 Although there is some maintenance that you can do alone (it’s even recommended that you do take some care!) you should still have a professional come by and take a look at your water softener every once in a while to ensure that there aren’t any problems around the corner.

-If you ever do encounter an issue with your water softener, a Mr. Rooter Edmonton licensed plumber will ensure that any parts that need replacement are guaranteed.
+If you ever do encounter an issue with your water softener installation, a Mr. Rooter Edmonton licensed plumber will ensure that any parts that need replacement are guaranteed.
 We attach our name to the work we do and are committed to leaving you with a perfectly functioning water softener unit.
 This attitude also goes for our installation process.
 Licensed professionals will do it right the first time.
 What does this mean for you?
 Total peace of mind.

-A licensed plumber knows the next steps.
+A trained and licensed plumber knows the next steps.
 After servicing your unit, we’ll be able to tell you exactly what you need to do to maintain your water softener in great condition.
 We’re here to help and want to ensure that you’re well informed too.

-A water softener is a great addition to your home and comes with numerous benefits.
+A water softener is a great addition to your Edmonton home and comes with numerous benefits.
 When shopping around, keep in mind the various types of water softeners that exist on the market and consult a professional that will be able to tell you exactly the size and efficiency you’ll need in order to get the most out of your water softener.
 Although a water softener can save you money, you want to avoid any unnecessary expenses due to a miscalculation in the type of softener you need.